SamGreenwood84/06-build-a-weatherapp/README.md

 WHEN the USER clicks on each city button

-THEN the main display will update according to the user city selection
+THEN the app will update according to the user city selection

 WHEN the USER scrolls to the very bottom

-THEN the USER will see the next 3 day forecast for the corresponding city in the main display
+THEN the USER will see the next 3 day forecast for the corresponding city displaying the day of the week and the temperature

 ### City Buttons Coordinates